-The median survival following the diagnosis of metastatic disease involving the brain is generally 4 to 6 months.
+The median survival following the diagnosis of metastatic disease involving the brain is generally 4- to 6- months.
 Many patients develop brain metastases late in the course of their disease when progressive extracranial disease dictates survival.
 The clinical response rate, degree of response, and duration of response depend on the extent of tumor and the severity of initial neurologic deficits.

 The use of alternative fractionation schedules during WBRT has been studied in patients with brain metastases and in those undergoing prophylactic cranial radiation (Borgelt et al, 1980; Le Péchoux et al, 2009; Murray et al, 1997; Wolfson et al, 2011).
 These studies have not shown any improvement in neurocognitive outcomes with alternative schedules.
 Shorter course regimens are appropriate for patients at increased risk of early death, such as those with a poor performance status and progressive systemic disease.
 Whole brain radiation using 30 Gy in 10 fractions is considered medically necessary in the treatment of brain metastases.
-For patients with an improved prognosis and few risk factors for early death, 37.5 Gy in 15 fractions can be considered medically necessary.
 In patients with a poor performance status, a shorter course of radiation using 20 Gy in 5 fractions should be utilized.